gradle/gradle/subprojects/docs/src/docs/release/notes.md

 With this addition, Gradle now offers separate dedicated APIs for resolving components and artifacts.
 The entry point to the new 'artifact query' API is `dependencies.createArtifactResolutionQuery()`.

-Presently, this feature is limited to the resolution of `SourcesArtifact` and `JavadocArtifact` artifacts for a `JvmLibrary` components.
+Presently, this feature is limited to the resolution of `SourcesArtifact` and `JavadocArtifact` artifacts for `JvmLibrary` components.
-Over time this will be expanded to permit querying of other component and artifact types.
+Over time this will be expanded to allow querying of other component and artifact types.

 For example, to get the source artifacts for all 'compile' dependencies: